alixunderplatz/ideas-electricitymap/README.md

 Nations generating electricity in NPPs are simply pushing a huge pile of radioactive waste from one year to the other, hoping there will be a feasible solution to get rid of their waste materials in the future.

-We need to visualize these waste aggregations and create a **nuclear waste map** as an extension of the current features.
+These waste aggregations sould be visualized in a **nuclear waste map** as an extension of the current features.

 Here are some key points for this idea:

 - show real-time "generation" of radioactive waste per GWh per country
 - show cumulated yearly amount of waste (continuously increasing, with graphs for the last 2 years)
-- color the countries from pure white (no nuclear waste) to dangerously red
+- color the countries from pure white (no nuclear waste / nuclear imports) to dangerously red
 - feature Geiger-counter sound (with different intensity) when selecting countries or while hovering over countries on the map
-- ...
+- apmlify Geiger-counter sound over areas with contamination due to previous accidents

-In addition to the radioactive waste isotopes from NPPs, which are mainly contained and can be considered "indirect emissions", there is another threat coming from emissions of coal and lignite combustion:
+In addition to the radioactive waste isotopes from NPPs themselves, which are mainly contained and can be considered "indirect emissions", there is another threat coming from "direct emissions" of coal and lignite combustion:

 The remaining ashes and soot are enriched with nuclear elements like Uranium and Thorium.
 These are distributed to the area around the power stations via their chimneys.
 Therefore, a second nuclear layer may include "direct emissions" of nuclear elements.